 As a professional musician he also plays gospel on the B3 Hammond organ in an African-American church every Sunday down in central city.
 “However late my Saturday night gig, I’ll be in church Sunday at 9:30 am.
 I love to kick the bass pedals on the organ accompanying the choir and the preacher.
 Gospel is the central element to most genres of American music.”

 Notably, he has played with The Temptations Review (featuring Dennis Edwards), Walter “Wolfman” Washington, Mem Shannon, Mario Abney, the Brassoholics, and in the Prince Tribute Band with Trixie Minx’s Fleur de Tease amongst others.

-He recently completed the New Orleans tour guide class at Delgado: “I needed to know more about this city and I had time during the day since we cats usually play at night.
+He is a graduate of the New Orleans Professional Tour Guiding class at Delgado: “I needed to know more about this city and I had time during the day since we cats usually play at night.
 The book is open and I can’t stop reading!
 New Orleans has a fascinating history.
-I feel very fortunate to be on board with such talented and experienced tour guides as Will and Dave.
+I feel very fortunate to be on board with such talented and experienced tour guides as Will and John.
 What better way to share the knowledge of this great city than to give a music tour!”